-All arm movements are dependent on a good, normal rhythmic movement between the shoulder blades, spine, clavicle and shoulder.
-If shoulder mechanics do not work, this can result in neck, arms, back and shoulder pain.
+All arm movements are dependent on a good, normal rhythmic movement between the shoulder blades, spine, clavicle, and shoulder.
+If shoulder mechanics do not work, this can result in neck, arms, back, and shoulder pain.

 Your shoulder consists of three bones: your upper arm bone (humerus), your shoulder blade (scapula), along with your collarbone (clavicle).
 Your arm is held in your shoulder socket by the rotator cuff.
-These muscles and tendons create a covering across the head of the upper arm and attaches to the shoulder blade.
+These muscles and tendons create a covering across the head of the upper arm and attach to the shoulder blade.
 There is a lubricating sac known as the bursa, which lies between the rotator cuff and the bone on the very top of the shoulder (acromion).
 The bursa enables the rotator cuff tendons to glide freely on moving your arm.

 The shoulder joint is the most mobile joint in the body.
 It moves the shoulder forward and backward.
 It also allows the arm to move in a circular motion, and to move up and away from the body.